edgd1er/jeedom-rpi/README.md

 ```
 4.Connect to your Raspberry IP or x86, at port 9180, or 9443 with a web browser and enjoy playing with Jeedom.

-### Environnement variables
+### Environment variables

 The Jeedom user should be existing in the remote database.
-If the MYSQL_ERASE is set to yes, Mysql Root password should be in the command line that run the container.
+Mysql Root password should be in the command line that run the container.
 If the MYSQL_JEEDOM_DBNAME exists, it will then be dropped and recreated.
+if LOGS_TO_STDOUT is set to yes, apache logs are sent to container's stdout.

 ```   - TZ=Europe/Paris
       - ROOT_PASSWORD shell root password